AskNowQA/EARL/README.md

 # SETUP INSTRUCTIONS

  Install all python dependencies required that are mentioned in requirements.txt.
-Clone practNLPTools from https://github.com/biplab-iitb/practNLPTools and install.
 Download bloom files from https://drive.google.com/drive/folders/1lKu0tVA5APhZVOZqRQK2tCk0FDj82lvo?usp=sharing and store them at data/blooms/.
 Download the archived elastic search dumps from the same google drive link and import them into a local running elasticsearch 6.8.5 instance.
 The mappings can be found in data/elasticsearchdump/ folder.
 Download https://www.dropbox.com/s/flh1fjynqvdsj4p/lexvec.commoncrawl.300d.W.pos.vectors.gz?dl=1, unzip it, and store it in data/ folder.
 Download https://drive.google.com/file/d/1IEkWGq89bc2UgWj--JkxOKztjXxxjkec/view?usp=sharing (unzip after download) and store it in data/ folder.

 To import elasticsearch data one could install elasticdump https://www.npmjs.com/package/elasticdump